Travel Updates Related to COVID-19

 The PBSSP is organized into six Emphasis Areas:

-Data, Analysis, and Evaluation: Collect, analyze, and report quality data to support and enhance transportation related decision making in regards to walking and biking in Florida.
+Data, Analysis, and Evaluation: Collect, analyze, and report quality data to support and enhance transportation related decision making in regard to walking and biking in Florida.

 Law Enforcement and Emergency Services: Ensure the state and local safety of people walking and biking through combined enforcement and education efforts of all road users; enhance education of emergency responders regarding key injuries impacting pedestrian and bicycle traffic crash victims in an effort to improve medical response and reduce mortality.